 In just a few minutes, you can expect to arrive at a trail junction.
 Take a right onto the Overlook Farm Loop, where a stately avenue of trees will lead you to some truly amazing views.
 Pay attention to the woods on your right as you walk – an old cellar hole serves as a reminder of the residents who once dwelled within this well-preserved parcel.

-At the end of this tree-lined stretch is a vast field and modest hand-hewn cabin, prettily situated with 180-degree views of Franconia Notch and the White Mountains.
+At the end of this tree-lined stretch is a vast field and a modest hand-hewn cabin, prettily situated with 180-degree views of Franconia Notch and the White Mountains.

 A small granite bench sits out front for those ready to repose, but the promise of a few minutes sheltered from strong winds sent us inside the cabin.
 If you choose to go inside, spend a few minutes reading the carved poem above the mantle.
 It speaks to the simple yet overwhelming love for hills and heights, and the exhilaration of wild spaces.